nodeshift/tutorial/helm/README.md

 tests
 ```

 These files represent the kubernetes objects that our Helm Chart will deploy - you can set up the deployment and service, and you can also create a serviceaccount for your app to use.
 The `NOTES.txt` file is just the notes that will be displayed to the user when they deploy your Helm Chart, you can use this to provide further instruction to them to get your application working. `_helpers.tpl` is where template helpers that you can re-use throughout the chart go.
-However for this tutorial we are going to use our own files so you can go ahead and remove the precreated files:
+However for this tutorial we are going to use our own files so you can go ahead and remove the generated files:

 ```sh
 $ rm -rf chart/myapp/templates/*
 ```

-Now lets move on to making our own template files!
+Now let's move on to making our own template files!

 #### 4.1 Frontend Service

 The first template we will create will deploy the service for our frontend.
-Lets create a file called `chart/myapp/templates/frontend-service.yaml` and paste in the following:
+Let's create a file called `chart/myapp/templates/frontend-service.yaml` and paste in the following:

 ```yaml
 apiVersion: v1